-- Collaborate with award recipients to refine the Project Work Plan according to HRSA priorities and changes in the nation's health care landscape through such activities as identifying and prioritizing capacity-building activities that need to be addressed with federal investments. - Monitor and support implementation of the Project Work Plan through collaborative meetings, monthly calls, and progress report reviews. - Review and support the development of key reports and other activities (i.e., data collection), including approval of the publication plan and approval of reports and other specialized materials for general distribution prior to their publication, distribution, and/or online posting. - Attend and participate in NOSLO: Public Health Capacity-related meetings (inperson or remotely), as appropriate. - Coordinate efforts with HRSA to identify and support collaboration across other NOSLO tracks. - Identify opportunities to coordinate NOSLO Program activities with similar HRSA programs, such as the Supporting State Maternal and Child Health Policy Innovation Program (MCH PIP), to ensure complementarity and non-duplication of efforts. - Conduct a NOSLO: Public Health Capacity site visit once per project period to review and assess compliance with NOSLO Program requirements, review activities and key accomplishments, and identify promising practices that support the capacity building needs of the health care safety net.
+- Collaborate with award recipients to refine the Project Work Plan according to HRSA priorities and changes in the nation's health care landscape through such activities as identifying and prioritizing capacity-building activities that need to be addressed with federal investments. - Monitor and support implementation of the Project Work Plan through collaborative meetings, monthly calls, and progress report reviews. - Review and support the development of key reports and other activities (i.e., data collection), including approval of the publication plan and approval of reports and other specialized materials for general distribution prior to their publication, distribution, and/or online posting. - Attend and participate in NOSLO: Health Care Payment and Financing-related meetings (in-person or remotely), as appropriate. - Coordinate efforts within HRSA to identify and support collaboration across other NOSLO tracks. - Identify opportunities to coordinate NOSLO Program activities with similar HRSA programs, such as the Supporting State Maternal and Child Health Policy Innovation Program (MCH PIP), to ensure complementarity and non-duplication of efforts. - Conduct a NOSLO: Health Care Payment and Financing site visit once per project period to review and assess compliance with NOSLO Program requirements, review activities and key accomplishments, and identify promising practices that support the capacity building needs of the health care safety net.